Crank Style Guide

 State Updates #

-❌ Don’t mutate state or call refresh() as separate steps.
-It’s easy to forget one or the other, especially in longer handlers:
+❌ Don’t mutate state and call refresh() as separate steps:

 function *Counter() {